RMBond/ScottCreek-WY21_CZUFire_Poster/README.md

     pebble count only transects) which were repeated twice (Autumn 2020 & Winter 2021).
 AC and MA entered and QC’ed the data.

-4. The <span style="color:purple">*Efishing\_20210407.csv*</span>
+4. The <span style="color:purple">*Efishing\_20210414.csv*</span>
-    datafile contains 3 pass depletion eFsihing at the Lower mainstem, Upper mainstem, and Big Creek “Sue” sites.
+    datafile contains 3/4 pass depletion eFsihing at the Lower mainstem, Upper mainstem, and Big Creek “Sue” sites.
 Data were queried by JK on 5 April 2021.
-Count of number of individuals caught for each species and pass were generated using pivot tables.
+Count of total number of individuals and pass were generated using pivot tables.
 Note: eFishing sampling events were limmited to August - November periods (Additional June/July sampling events exists).
+If you are intrested in seeing each species individually, use the
+    <span style="color:purple">*Efishing\_20210407.csv*</span> datafile
+    (contains counts for each species using the same method above).

+5. The
+    <span style="color:purple">*Efishing\_totalpop\_20210414.csv*</span>
+    datafile is the FSA package output (population estimate, SD, and 95%CI) for each site.
+Note the FSA code below is repeated for 3 pass and 2 cases of 4 pass sampling.
+If you are intrested in seeing each species individually, use the
+    <span style="color:purple">*Efishing\_pop\_20210407.csv*</span>
+    datafile (contains estimates for each species using the same FSA method above).

 <br>

 **Plot Theme Notes**

-  - The colors “\#011a27” (dark blue) and “\#e6df44” (yellow) are being used to data collected note before and after the fire, respectively.
+  - The colors “\#011a27” (dark blue) and “\#e6df44” (yellow) are being used to designate data collected before and after the fire, respectively.

 <br>